How Do Today’s Mortgage Rates Compare with Historical Rates?

 The Federal Reserve kept interest rates low and also tried to stimulate demand by purchasing mortgage-backed securities.
 Banks, reassured that they could bundle their mortgages and sell them to the Fed, kept lending.

-Despite these efforts, inflation has risen sharply in 2022, aggravated by both supply-chain issues and the conflict in the Ukraine.
-It’s led, indirectly, to a recent rise in mortgage rates.
+Despite these efforts, inflation rose sharply in 2022 and 2023, aggravated by supply-chain issues and the war in Ukraine.
+This led, indirectly, to a steady rise in mortgage rates, with 2022 capped off with a 30-year fixed rate of 6.42%.

-Will rates continue to rise?
-(2022 – beyond predictions)
+Will rates continue to drop?
+(2025 – beyond predictions)

 Is now a good time to buy a home?